 Restricted Stock Grants.
 A participant will not have income upon the grant of shares of restricted stock unless an election under Section 83(b) of the Code is made within 30 days of the date of grant.
 If a timely Section 83(b) election is made, then a participant will have compensation income equal to the fair market value of the restricted stock less the purchase price, if any.
 When the shares issued upon vesting of a Restricted Stock are sold, the participant will have capital gain or loss equal to the difference between the sales proceeds and the fair market value of the stock on the date of grant.
 If the participant does not make an Section 83(b) election, then when the shares of restricted stock vest the participant will have compensation income equal to the fair market value of the stock on the vesting date less the purchase price.
-When the stock is sold, the participant will have capital gain or loss equal to the stock on the vesting date.
+When the stock is sold, the participant will have capital gain or loss equal to the sales proceeds less the fair market value of the stock on the vesting date.
 Any capital gain or loss will be long-term if the participant held the stock for more than one year and otherwise will be short-term.

 Restricted Stock Units and Deferred Stock Units.
 A participant will not have income upon the grant of an restricted stock unit Award or deferred stock unit award.
 A participant is not permitted to make a Section 83(b) election with respect to a restricted stock unit award or deferred stock unit award.
-When the restricted stock unit award or deferred stock unit award.
-When the restricted stock unit award or deferred in a manner that complies with Section 409A of the Code, the participant will have income on the vesting date in an amount equal to the fair market value of the stock on the vesting date less the purchase price, if any.
+When the restricted stock unit award or deferred stock unit award vests, unless the distribution of the shares of common stock associated with such award has been deferred in a manner that complies with Section 409A of the Code, the participant will have income on the vesting date in an amount equal to the fair market value of the stock on the vesting date less the purchase price, if any.
 If the participant has made a valid deferral election, he or she will have income on the distribution date of the stock in an amount equal to the fair market value of the stock on such date less the purchase price, if any.
 When the stock is sold, the participant will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date or delivery date, as applicable.
 Any capital gain or loss will be long-term if the participant held the stock for more than one year and otherwise will be short-term.